luabind/luabind/doc/docs.rst

     you want to be sure that the correct destructor is called (this apply to C++ in general).

 ..
 And again, the above is irrelevant to docs.
 This isn't a general C++ FAQ.
+But it saves us support questions.

 Fatal Error C1063 compiler limit \: compiler stack overflow in VC
     VC6.5 chokes on warnings, if you are getting alot of warnings from your